padok-team/docs-terraform-guidelines/contexte_pattern.md

     - [Files](#files)
     - [⚖️ Pros and cons](#️-pros-and-cons)

-> Design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design
+> A design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design

 ## Recommended project architecture